Updated on: 11/19/2019

 Alternately shifting most of our lives into a digital space might reduce the number of individuals risking harm: the CDC says pedestrian injuries are most common in cities at night.
 This population might be limited by things like Netflix and Facebook (you RSVP’d “maybe” to that Facebook event, which we all know is just as good as a “no”).

-Pedestrians are still being injured, and if you are one such pedestrian it might be your best interest to talk to an attorney with experience dealing with these sorts of accidents.
-Davis Law Group has set up a library to help you understand what options are available to you — I wrote the book on pedestrian accidents, Right of Way, to specifically help injured pedestrians gain a better understanding of their predicament.
+Pedestrians are injured every day, and if you are one such pedestrian it might be your best interest to talk to an attorney with experience dealing with these sorts of accidents.
+Davis Law Group has set up a library to help you understand what options are available to you — we wrote the book on pedestrian accidents, Right of Way, to specifically help injured pedestrians gain a better understanding of their predicament.